deivgin/parallel-computing/lab3/README.md

 ## Experiment:

-### Sequential bubble sort:
+In this experiment I wanted to find out what would be the average run time for each defined bubble sort algorithm.

+Experiment details:

+- Each algorithm was run 100 times.
+- Data set was 10000
+- For parallel algorithms 8 cores were used

+### Bubble sort

-Time taken to sort with 1000 dataset: 0.005348 seconds Time taken to sort with 10000 dataset: 0.428394 seconds Time taken to sort with 100000 dataset: 41.6731 seconds
+Average time taken to sort with 10000 dataset: 0.420109 seconds

-### Parallel with 2 cores
+### Bubble sort with swapped flag:

-Time taken to sort with 1000 dataset: 0.017565 seconds Time taken to sort with 10000 dataset: 0.451674 seconds Time taken to sort with 100000 dataset: 21.1798 seconds
+Average time taken to sort with 10000 dataset: 0.421125 seconds

-### Parallel with 4 cores
+### Parallel bubble sort

-Time taken to sort with 1000 dataset: 0.043706 seconds Time taken to sort with 10000 dataset: 0.611198 seconds Time taken to sort with 100000 dataset: 16.4869 seconds
+Average time taken to sort with 10000 dataset: 0.662394 seconds

-### Parallel with 8 cores
+### Parallel bubble sort with swapped flag

-Time taken to sort with 1000 dataset: 0.103566 seconds Time taken to sort with 10000 dataset: 1.0967 seconds Time taken to sort with 100000 dataset: 19.4803 seconds
+Average time taken to sort with 10000 dataset: 1.07725 seconds